plone/plone.portlets/plone/portlets/README.txt

   >>> doc.text = "Some body text"

 Suppose the user turned this into a portlet.
-This could happen by adding the IPortletDataProvider marker interface (a type that was always a portlet data provider would of course have this interface applied to its class always).
+This could happen by adding the IPortletDataProvider marker interface.
+A type that was always a portlet data provider would of course have this interface applied to its class always.

   >>> from plone.portlets.interfaces import IPortletDataProvider
   >>> from zope.interface import directlyProvides